Does RAMP Change the Process for Filing an Initial Disability Claim With VA?

 What Is the Process of Filing an Initial VA Disability Claim?

-According to VA.gov, the most efficient way to file a VA disability claim is to create an eBenefits account and apply directly on the website.
+According to VA.gov, the most efficient way to file a VA disability claim is to apply directly on the website.

 Once you initiate the process, you need the following documents to complete the application: